CHAPTER 3323: EDUCATION OF CHILDREN WITH DISABILITIES

 (3) Informed the district of residence in writing that the district is providing the education for the child.

-As used in division (C)(2) of this section, ” multifactored evaluation” means an evaluation, conducted by a multidisciplinary team, of more than one area of the child’s functioning so that no single procedure shall be the sole criterion for determining an appropriate educational program placement for the child.
+As used in division (C)(2) of this section, "multifactored evaluation" means an evaluation, conducted by a multidisciplinary team, of more than one area of the child's functioning so that no single procedure shall be the sole criterion for determining an appropriate educational program placement for the child.

-3323.14 District of residence to reimburse for excess cost.
+Section 3323.14 | District of residence to reimburse for excess cost.

-(A) Where a child who is a school resident of one school district receives special education from another district and the per capita cost to the educating district for that child exceeds the sum of the amount received by the educating district for that child under division (A) of section 3317.08 of the Revised Code and the amount received by the district from the state board of education for that child, then the board of education of the district of residence shall pay to the board of the school district that is providing the special education such excess cost as is determined by using a formula approved by the department of education and agreed upon in contracts entered into by the boards of the districts concerned at the time the district providing such special education accepts the child for enrollment.
+(A) Where a child who is a school resident of one school district receives special education from another district and the per capita cost to the educating district for that child exceeds the sum of the amount received by the educating district for that child under division (A) of section 3317.08 of the Revised Code and the amount received by the district from the department of education and workforce for that child, then the board of education of the district of residence shall pay to the board of the school district that is providing the special education such excess cost as is determined by using a formula approved by the department and agreed upon in contracts entered into by the boards of the districts concerned at the time the district providing such special education accepts the child for enrollment.
 The department shall certify the amount of the payments under Chapter 3317. of the Revised Code for such pupils with disabilities for each school year ending on the thirtieth day of July.

 (B) In the case of a child described in division (A) of this section who has been placed in a home, as defined in section 3313.64 of the Revised Code, pursuant to the order of a court and who is not subject to section 3323.141 of the Revised Code, the district providing the child with special education and related services may charge to the child’s district of residence the excess cost determined by formula approved by the department, regardless of whether the district of residence has entered into a contract with the district providing the services.
 If the district providing the services chooses to charge excess costs, the district may report the amount calculated under this division to the department.

-(C) If a district providing special education for a child reports an amount for the excess cost of those services, as authorized and calculated under division (A) or (B) of this section, the department shall pay that amount of excess cost to the district providing the services and shall deduct that amount from the child’s district of residence in accordance with division (N) of section 3317.023 of the Revised Code.
+(C) If a district providing special education for a child reports an amount for the excess cost of those services, as authorized and calculated under division (A) or (B) of this section, the department shall pay that amount of excess cost to the district providing the services and shall deduct that amount from the child's district of residence in accordance with division (K) of section 3317.023 of the Revised Code.

-3323.141 Private children's homes to pay tuition for nonresidents receiving special education and related services.
+Section 3323.141 | Private children's homes to pay tuition for nonresidents receiving special education and related services.

 (B) In the case of a child described in division (A) of this section who receives special education and related services from a school district, tuition shall be the amount determined under division (B)(1) or (2) of this section.